Engagement and Retention

 For people receiving methadone, regular trips to community pharmacies can help to improve adherence to other medications, like HIV and HCV antiviral therapies.
 The regimens used in this study are once daily and one pill each, characteristics which will help to optimize and monitor treatment adherence in this group.
 Although E/C/F/TAF and SOL/VEL have been tested independently, they have not been adequately studied in combination or in persons receiving OST.
 The logic behind the final switch to B/F/TAF is that it is a smaller pill size, has excellent tolerability, and a reduced risk of interactions with other medications.

-As a feasibility study, the primary goal of the study is to assess how willing people are to switch their antiviral regimen and how adherent people were once they switched.
-The researchers are also interested in assessing the safety and success of this regimen in this specific population (HIV/HCV positive and receiving methadone treatment), information which may provide justification for this approach in the future.
+As a feasibility study, the primary goal of the study was to assess how willing people are to switch their antiviral regimen and how adherent people were once they switched.
+The researchers were also interested in assessing the safety and success of this regimen in this specific population (HIV/HCV positive and receiving methadone treatment), information which may provide justification for this approach in the future.
 The data gathered in this study will also inform the feasibility of future clinical trials that aim to evaluate new or under-studied treatment strategies in non-traditional patient populations such as those on OST and those who use injection drugs.

 If you would like more information on this clinical study, please refer to clinicaltrials.gov.